How to Avoid This Common TSA PreCheck Mistake — I Nearly Messed This Up Myself!

 I like my Global Entry pass because it grants me TSA PreCheck too.
 And I like it even more because I got the 5 year pass for $0.
 My application fee was reimbursed by a credit card!

-Pay with any of these travel credit cards and you’ll get a statement credit to delete your Global Entry or TSA PreCheck fee:
+Pay with any of these travel credit cards and you’ll get a statement credit to delete your Global Entry or TSA PreCheck fee (up to $100):

-- Capital One® Venture® Rewards Credit Card (terrific for simple travel rewards + there’s no annual fee in year 1.)
+- Capital One® Venture® Rewards Credit Card (terrific for simple travel rewards)

 - Chase Sapphire Reserve® (great for folks who know they’ll be traveling a lot and will use the perks)